 He was eventually sold as a slave and was trained as a camel tender.
 One of his master’s wives, Sira, asks him if he has the soul of a free man or slave.
 After a while, he realizes he wants to repay his debts, so she helps to free him.

-During a long desert journey, he almost succumbs, but finds his spirit and makes it back to Babylon, where he works hard to pay off his debts using a precise budget.
+He almost succumbs during a long desert journey, but finds his spirit and makes it back to Babylon, where he works hard to pay off his debts using a precise budget.

 Dabasir’s journey is long and harrowing, but in the end, he makes things right and proves he has the soul of a free man.